Family Nurse Practitioner

 Formal admission to San Jose State office of graduate studies as well as the Valley Foundation School of Nursing is required for entry into the program.
 The program is offered as a full-time cohort model with admission each fall semester.

 - Apply directly to the university with a declared objective of "Master of Science, Nursing".
-Prospective students must apply online at CSU Mentor Applicants must send one copy of all transcripts to the Graduate Assessment Evaluation Program (GAPE).
+Prospective students must apply online at Cal State Apply Applicants must send one copy of all transcripts to the Graduate Assessment Evaluation Program (GAPE).

 - Submit application to The Valley Foundation School of Nursing for admission to the